loader-logo

 6CO₂ + 6H₂O + light energy → C₆H₁₂O₆ + 6O₂

-Respiration, on the other hand, is the process by which cells in an organism break down glucose to release stored energy, in the form of ATP.
+On the other hand, cells in an organism break down glucose to release stored energy in the form of ATP through respiration.
 This process consumes oxygen and produces carbon dioxide as a waste product.
 The overall equation for aerobic respiration is:

 C₆H₁₂O₆ + 6O₂ → 6CO₂ + 6H₂O + energy (ATP)